Ways to pay your mortgage

 - Schedule your payment.

-- If making a payment to your Chase mortgage from a non-Chase bank account, follow these steps:
+- If making a mortgage payment from a non-Chase bank account, follow these steps:

 - When registering a non-Chase bank account to make a mortgage payment for the first time, use a desktop computer (not a mobile device).